 5) Improve your sensibility to the code

-As using Clean Code practices, the developer builds and develops an ability called “sensibility to the code”.
+By using Clean Code practices, the developer builds and develops an ability called “sensibility to the code”.
 This term refers to the capacity of reading a bad code and immediately think of different ways to clean it.
-Renaming variables, rewriting nested code, refining conditions, extracting methods and even look upon better alternatives to deal with the business logic are examples of a great technical sensibility.
-The higher is this level of sensibility, the better will be the solutions designed and written by the developer.
+Renaming variables, rewriting nested code, refining conditions, extracting methods and even looking upon better alternatives to deal with the business logic are examples of a great technical sensibility.
+The higher this level of sensibility, the better will be the solutions designed and written by the developer.
 SOLID principles and Design Patterns are included here!

 6) Write your code thinking in readability